joshbegley/nyt-latest/README.md

 https://www.nytimes.com/video/us/politics/100000010941939/california-governor-race-primary-election.html

 **N.Y.C.
 Rent Freeze Wouldn’t Spell Doom for Most Landlords, Report Says**\
-`The ratings agency Moody’s found the rent freeze Mayor Zohran Mamdani has advocated would put only a small fraction of landlords at risk of defaulting on loans.`\
+`The rent freeze Mayor Zohran Mamdani has advocated would put only a small fraction of landlords at risk of defaulting on loans, the ratings agency Moody’s found.`\
 https://www.nytimes.com/2026/06/03/nyregion/rent-freeze-nyc-moodys-landlords.html

 **Map: 5.1-Magnitude Earthquake Strikes off the Coast of California**\